uon-hci/tools/docs/docs/SHP-stats.md

     </tr>
 </table>

-Then, assign in the previous table the rank to each difference, conserving their sign:
+Then, assign in the previous table the rank to each difference, **conserving their sign**:

 | Subject | Handle A (\\(X_1\\)) | Handle B (\\(X_2\\)) | \\(X_1\\) - \\(X_2\\) | Rank
 | -- | -- | -- | -- | --